CrossR/rLog/README.md

     log file in the data location too).
  - [X] Add a variable syntax to the commands (so I can define dynamic commands, that depend on the env/command ran, not just static ones).
+ - [ ] Add a search/list command for listing the ran commands.
  - [ ] Check if I can get this running on Windows (not a priority since none of my workflow that benefits from this is on Windows...).